waleblaq/ITDASHBOARD/README.md

-# Template: Basic Python only robot
+# Python only robot for scraping data from a website

-Get started with just Python.

-This template robot:
+This robot:

 - Uses only Python.
-- Provides a simple template to start from (`task.py`).
+- scrapes the agancies and budget amount
+- scrapes the Investment table for the any chosen agency
+- create the pdf match column (`task.py`).

 ## Learning materials